 10. Criticism and Cultural Reevaluation

-This transparency strengthens Bugs Bunny’s legacy rather than diminishing it.
+This approach strengthens Bugs Bunny’s legacy rather than diminishing it.
+It demonstrates that:

 11. Bugs Bunny in the 21st Century